ArcadiaPower/arcadia-logger/README.md

   config.adapters = {
     custom_logger: ArcadiaLogger::Adapters::Logger.new # STDOUT by default,
     rails_application_logger: ArcadiaLogger::Adapters::Logger.new(logger: Rails.logger),
-    rollbar: ArcadiaLogger::Adapters::Rollbar.new # needs to be already configured (api key set) in your app }
+    rollbar: ArcadiaLogger::Adapters::Rollbar.new, # needs to be already configured (api key set) in your app
+    logstash: ArcadiaLogger::Adapters::Logstash.new
+  }
 end
 ```